rodrigobustamante/bice-challenge/README.md

 ├── **tests**
 │ └── src/utils/policy.test.ts (This file contains the unit tests for the policy utils functions) ├── src
-│ ├── controllers (This folder contains the logic to process the service requests) │ │ └── policy.ts
+│ ├── services (This folder contains the logic to process the service requests) │ │ └── policy.ts
-│ ├── routes (This folder contains the project routes) │ ├── utils (This folder contains the files for process the business rules) │ │ └── policy.ts
+│ └── utils (This folder contains the files for process the business rules) │   └── policy.ts
-│ └── index.ts (This file is the attendant of set up the Express REST service) ├── .editorconfig
+├── .editorconfig
 ├── .eslintignore
 ├── .eslintrc.js